Complexity of complexity and strings with maximal plain and prefix Kolmogorov complexity: Complexity of complexity can be high

 \subsection{Version for prefix complexity}

-\begin{theorem} There exist some constant $c$ such that for every $n$ there exists a string $x$ of length $n$ such that $\KS(\KP(x)|x) \geq \log n-c$ and $\KP(x) \geq n/2$.
-This also implies that $\KP(\KP(x)|x) \geq \log n-c$. \end{theorem}
+\begin{theorem} There exist some constant $c$ such that for every $n$ there exists a string $x$ of length $n$ such that $\KS(\KP(x)|x) \geq \log n-c$ and $\KP(x) \geq n/2-c$.
+This also implies that $\KP(\KP(x)|x) = \log n+O(1)$. \end{theorem}

 The proof of $\KS(\KP(x)|x) \geq \log n - c$ goes in the same way.
-Black places a pawn in cell $(i,x)$ if some program of length $i$ for a prefix-free (unconditional) machine computes $x$ (and hence $\KP(x) \leq i$); White uses the same strategy as described above.
-The sum of $2^{-i}$ for all black pawns is less than $1$ (Kraft-inequality); some white pawns are dead, i.e., strictly above black ones, and for each column the sum of $2^{-j}$ where $j$ is the row number, does not exceed $\sum_{j>i}^n 2^{-j} < 2^{-i}$.
-Hence the corresponding sum for all dead white pawns is less than $1$; for the rest the sum is bounded by $\sum_n 2^{-n/2 + 1}$, so the total sum is bounded by a constant, and we conclude that for $x$ in the winning column the row number is $\KP(x)+O(1)$, and this cell is not blackened.
+Black places a token in cell $(x,i)$ if some program of length $i$ for a prefix-free (unconditional) machine computes $x$ (and hence $\KP(x) \leq i$) and blackens the cell if $K(i|x) < n-1$; White uses the same strategy as described above.
+The sum of $2^{-i}$ for all black tokens is less than $1$ (Kraft inequality); some white tokens are dead, i.e., strictly above black ones, and for each column the sum of $2^{-j}$ over these tokens $(x,j)$, does not exceed $\sum_{j>i}^n 2^{-j} < 2^{-i}$.
+Hence the corresponding sum for all dead white tokens is less than $1$; for the rest the sum is bounded by $\sum_n 2^{-n/2 + 1}$, so the total sum is bounded by a constant, and we conclude that for the token in the winning column $x$ the row number is $\KP(x)+O(1)$, and this cell is not blackened.